kramsretlow/Autologistic.jl/docs/src/index.md

 The `Autologistic.jl` package provides tools for analyzing correlated binary data using autologistic (AL) or autologistic regression (ALR) models.
-The AL model is a multivariate probability distribution, like an analogue of the multivariate normal distribution, except for dichotomous (two-valued) categorical responses.
+The AL model is a multivariate probability distribution for dichotomous (two-valued) categorical responses.
 The ALR models incorporate covariate effects into this distribution and are therefore more useful for data analysis.

 The ALR model is potentially useful for any situation involving correlated binary responses.
 It can be described in a few ways.
 It is: